2009-08-08

 Authorised subsidiaries:

-The Holy Church of Iggy the Inuit Youtube
+The Holy Church of Iggy the Inuit Youtube channel

 The Holy Church of Iggy the Inuit Facebook Fanpage